goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Redirects that do not validate user input can enable attackers to launch phishing scams, steal user credentials, and perform other malicious actions.

-**Otherwise:** If an attacker discovers that you are not validating external, user-supplied input, they may exploit this vulnerability by posting specially-crafted links on forums, social media, and other public places to get users to click it.
+**Иначе:** If an attacker discovers that you are not validating external, user-supplied input, they may exploit this vulnerability by posting specially-crafted links on forums, social media, and other public places to get users to click it.

 🔗 [**Read More: Prevent unsafe redirects**](/sections/security/saferedirects.md)